nick-brown/Angular-Motto/README.md

 What's this for?
 ================

-The repository is designed to be a resource/learning aid based off of Todd Motto's [AngularJS styleguide](https://github.com/toddmotto/angularjs-styleguide) that you can quickly pull into your own projects and quickly reference how logic should be written in a dummy project environment.
+The repository is designed to be a resource/learning aid based off of Todd Motto's [AngularJS styleguide](https://github.com/toddmotto/angularjs-styleguide) that you can pull into your own projects and quickly reference how logic should be written in a dummy project environment.
 It provides simple examples which have been taken from the styleguide and puts them into a real structure that has been thoroughly commented with remarks made in the guide.

 ### Information on structure

 The 'scripts' folder follows the structure given in the guide for a standard sized project.
 If you are looking for a large application structure you will most likely use a much more modular approach.
 You can find more information on that at the bottom of the following article. http://toddmotto.com/opinionated-angular-js-styleguide-for-teams/

+This is still very much a work in progess so I am opening it up to anyone who wants to make changes and it can hopefully grow over time.

 Using it in your project
 ========================